-On 13 November 2017, Moncler announced that the collaborations with Thom Browne for Gamme Bleu and with Giambattista Valli for Gamme Rouge will end with the Spring/Summer 2018 collections.
-Starting from Fall/Winter 2018, Moncler has started a new creative project announced on February 2018 (see section "Significant Events Occurred after the Reporting Date" of this Annual Report): Moncler Genius.
+On November 13, 2017, Moncler announced that the collaborations with Thom Browne for Moncler Gamme Bleu and with Giambattista Valli for Moncler Gamme Rouge will end with the Spring/Summer 2018 collections.
+Starting from Fall/Winter 2018, Moncler will start a new creative project announced in February 2018 (see section "Significant Events Occurred after the Reporting Date" of this Annual Report): Moncler Genius.